 During your clinical placement you will contribute to the health care of a patients with a broad range of presentations.

-In consultation with your University or Institutes Placement Coordinator, the Monash Health Student Program Coordinator and your Local Program Student Coordinator will allocate your PsyBA supervision accredited clinical placement supervisor and any mentors.
+In consultation with your University or Institute’s Placement Coordinator, the Monash Health Psychology Student Coordinator will allocate your PsyBA supervision accredited clinical placement supervisor and any mentors.